manicogaming/CSGOBetterBots/README.md

 The BotProfile.db has it's values taken from [this BotProfile](https://gamebanana.com/scripts/9293) made by [Bezimienny!](https://gamebanana.com/members/1398309).

+All the current BOT grenade lineups and some wallbang line ups are thanks to [Rxpev](https://steamcommunity.com/id/rxpev/).

 This repo also has all the team logos I use with my BOTs, but the NavMeshes I have are in [this repo](https://github.com/manicogaming/NavMeshes).